 Exercise 2.4: Combining axonometric, oblique section, and elevation drawings into a single sheet composition.
 Include a 100 words companion text to describe what you've learned from this exercise.
 Subject: TBA

-- 2. Determine what part of \\\\\ street to represent. - 3.
-Visit the site and walk through the area.
-Draw a few quick sketch of the areas you like to represent.
+- 1. Reflect on the last two weeks exercises. - 2.
+Determine what part of street to represent. - Visit the site and walk through the area.
+Draw a few 3. quick sketch of the areas you like to represent.
 You can use Google map or street view later to remind and fill in the details. - 4.
 Review your hand drawings. - 5.
-Draw several thumbnail sketch ideas in how to combine and arrange your drawings into a single composition. - 6.
-Make the drawing in Illustrator CC. - 7.
+Draw several thumbnail sketch ideas in how to combine and arrange your drawings into a single composition. - Make the drawing in Illustrator CC.
+6. - 7.
 Print and present your work in class.